databrickslabs/dbx/docs/source/orchestration.rst

     Please note following limitations of this approach:
      * runs triggered from Azure Data Factory won't be mentioned in the job runs
      * changing job definition manually in Databricks UI won't change the properties of ADF-defined jobs
+     * only Python-based jobs are supported at this moment

 Integration with Apache Airflow
 -------------------------------